 In his epic poem De Rerum Natura (On The Nature of Things), Roman philosopher Lucretius outlines why, even though there may be no overarching design to life, we have nothing to fear in death.

 Why has On The Nature of Things been valued so highly throughout the ages?
-Well, not only does Lucretius write beautifully, but he also reveals crucial insight into the works of certain philosophers who came before him, much of whose work had been lost.
-Indeed, in all the ground it covers, the poem essentially propounds the core tenets and philosophy of Epicureanism.
+Well, not only does Lucretius write beautifully, but he also reveals crucial insight into the works of ancient Greek philosopher Epicurus, much of whose work had been lost.
+Indeed, in all the ground it covers, Lucretius’s poem essentially propounds the core tenets and philosophy of Epicureanism.

 To avoid bodily pain, to have a mind free from anxiety and fear, and to enjoy the pleasures of the senses.